 - Suitable for complex piping arrangements and in congested city areas.

 - It can be used in combination with other techniques.

 - Readings are digitally displayed and no side drain is necessary.

 Survey Data to be collated for Deciphering Problem Areas & Effective Measures to counter the problems detected

-Post Mitigative Measures installation further surveys to evaluate Adequacy of installed mitigative measures
+Post Mitigative Measures installation further surveys to evaluate the Adequacy of installed mitigative measures

 Frequency of such surveys thereafter periodically

-The Safety factor question has been settled many times by Research, Experience and Tests.
-In service underground pipelines are safe if they are maintained properly and protected against Corrosion, that Devours the Vitals unchecked and undetected, and third party damage.
+The Safety factor question has been settled many times by Research, Experience, and Tests.
+In service, underground pipelines are safe if they are maintained properly and protected against Corrosion, which Devours the Vitals unchecked and undetected, and third-party damage.

 An Article on Forms of Corrosion